-The other day Google stopped providing an estimate of search volume for each keyword.
-Now, for most customers, they are providing a range of search volumes.
+A while ago Google stopped providing an estimate of search volume for each keyword.
+Now, for free or smaller customers, they are providing a range of search volumes.
 I don’t know about you, but this is throwing off my entire keyword research process.
 I need the number of estimated searches, to pick the best keyword.

 That’s why I wrote a couple Excel formulas.